 • "How can I protect my children's inheritance from creditors or divorce?"

-• "How can I minimize estate taxes in Massachusetts?"
+• "How can I minimize Massachusetts estate taxes?"

 • If you're married with children from previous relationships, your spouse receives the first $100,000, and 50% of the remainder, while the rest is divided equally among your children.